cdepillabout/termonad/README.md

 need to create a Haskell file called `~/.config/termonad/termonad.hs`.
 A following section gives an example configuration file.

-If this file exists, when the `~/.local/bin/termonad` binary launches, it will try to compile it.
-If it succeeds, it will create a separate binary file called something like `~/.cache/termonad/termonad-linux-x86_64`.
+If this configuration file exists, when the `~/.local/bin/termonad` binary launches, it will try to use GHC to compile the configuration file.
+If GHC is able to successfully compile the configuration file, a separate binary will be created called something like `~/.cache/termonad/termonad-linux-x86_64`.
 This binary file can be thought of as your own personal Termonad, configured with all your own settings.

 When you run `~/.local/bin/termonad`, it will re-exec `~/.cache/termonad/termonad-linux-x86_64` if it exists.

 However, there is one difficulty with this setup.
-In order for the `~/.local/bin/termonad` binary to be able to compile your `~/.config/termonad/termonad.hs` file, it needs to know where GHC is, as well as where all your Haskell packages live.
+In order for the `~/.local/bin/termonad` binary to be able to compile your `~/.config/termonad/termonad.hs` configuration file, Termonad needs to know where GHC is, as well as where all your Haskell packages live.
 This presents some difficulties that will be discussed in a following section.

 ### Default Keybindings